Skip to main content

 • Oracle Personal Edition

-• You must have read permissions for the source data source and read-write permissions for the target data source.
+• You must have the following permissions for the source and target data sources:

 • For incremental replication, ensure the following configurations are made in the source data source: